Resources & Benefits

 - Maj (Ret) Stephen RO Caton, CA, ED - Trustee

 - Maj (Ret) George NH Jones, ED, pmsc - Secretary

 In 2007, the Regiment established a fitness centre for all ranks on the western side of the square.
 This was done through the sporting and fundraising efforts of three members of the Regiment, who individually completed the Florida Ironman Triathlon in 2006.
 While you may not be training for a grueling triathlon, the Fitness Centre has basic cardio and weight training facilities to help promote your fitness.
-The fitness centre is available to soldiers at a fee of $25 per year.
+The fitness centre is available to soldiers 24hrs a day 7 days a week at a fee of $25 per year.
 See Basic Fitness.

 Free Public Transport

-You are eligible for discounted rates at the following establishments when you present your Regimental ID.
-The Regiment is working on negotiating further benefits with other suppliers.
+You are eligible for discounted rates at establishments islandwide when you present your (valid) Regimental ID.
+Click here for additional discounts that are offered to soldiers.